 In time, my investments grew to where they are today.

 This is why I recommend you invest with a dollar cost averaging plan.

 Most people allow their emotions to interfere with their decisions.

 They get scared and stop investing and never start back up.

 Or they intend to invest their tax refund but instead but the new smartphone.

 By putting your investing on autopilot, you build wealth over time.

-At the end of the day, dollar cost averaging is a viable option when investing your money.
+At the end of the day, a dollar cost averaging investment strategy is a great idea for most investors.

 If you want to learn more about how to become a successful investor, I recommend you read the posts below.